 EGG WITH DANISH PALACES AND RESIDENCES (Pl.
-326)

-Presented to the Dowager Empress Marie Feodorovna by Nicholas II Probably 1895

-A star sapphire within a cluster of rose diamonds and carved gold laurel leaves surmounts this trois-couleur gold Egg which is enamelled a translucent pink on a guilloché pattern of repeated crosses.
+326) Presented to the Dowager Empress Marie Feodorovna by Nicholas II Probably 1895 A star sapphire within a cluster of rose diamonds and carved gold laurel leaves surmounts this trois-couleur gold Egg which is enamelled a translucent pink on a guilloché pattern of repeated crosses.
 The Egg is divided into twelve panels by broad bands consisting each of a line of rose diamonds within continuous laurel leaf borders carved in gold; an emerald is set at each intersection of the lines of rose diamonds.
 A folding screen of miniature paintings framed in varicoloured gold is recessed within the Egg.
 Painted on mother-of-pearl by Krijitski and dated 1891, eight of the ten panels depict palaces and residences in Denmark where the Dowager Empress, as Princess Dagmar, spent her childhood; the paintings at either end of the screen show the Imperial yachts Standart and Poliarnaya Svesda.
 The natural mother-of-pearl is vividly revealed when the miniatures are held up to the light.
 The date 1895 is written in ink on the outside of the velvet case containing this Egg.
 Signed by Michael Perchin.
 Gold Marks: 56 and crossed anchors.
 Height: 4".
+In a private collection in the United States.

-EGG WITH REVOLVING MINIATURES (Pls.
+EGG WITH REVOLVING MINIATURES

+(Pls.
 327-329)

+Presented to Alexandra Feodorovna by Nicholas II Probable date, 1896

+The two halves of this rock crystal Egg are held together by a narrow rose diamond and translucent emerald green enamelled gold mount, culminating at the top with an

-Presented to Alexandra Feodorovna by Nicholas II Probable date, 1896 elaborately set Siberian emerald weighing 27 carats, cabochon and pointed.
+elaborately set Siberian emerald weighing 27 carats, cabochon and pointed.
 The Egg is supported on a circular rock crystal plinth decorated with champlevé enamel of various colours and richly set with rose diamonds; the monograms of the Tsarina, as the Princess Alix of Hesse-Darmstadt before her marriage, and as Alexandra Feodorovna, Empress of Russia, surmounted each by their respective crown, appear as separate continuous formal patterns encircling this plinth.
 Twelve miniature paintings signed by Zehngraf, elegantly framed in gold, revolve round a fluted gold shaft which passes through the centre of the Egg when the cabochon emerald set in the top is depressed and turned.
 The miniatures show Royal Residences in Germany, England and Russia associated with the life of the Tsarina and include views of various palaces in and around Darmstadt and Coburg in Germany, Windsor Castle, Osborne House and Balmoral in Great Britain and the Alexander, Anitchkov and Winter Palaces in Russia.

+Signed by Michael Perchin.

+Gold Marks: 56 and crossed anchors.

+Height: 9\frac{3}{4}".